 There is a widely known but poorly understood universal phenomenon of observable infant breastfeeding difficulties that often follow the use of an artificial nipple, and a wealth of data correlates the use of an artificial nipple with shorter duration of exclusive breastfeeding, as well as early termination of the entire breastfeeding course.
 Similarly, bottle-fed infants are frequently observed to struggle with - and often refuse - a novel style of artificial nipple, regardless of whether the bottled milk contains expressed mother's milk, human donor milk, artificial infant milk, or a blend of any of these milks.

-Exclusively bottle-fed infants often display greater skill with an originally used artificial nipple, and often refuse a novel artificial nipple that is different in size, contour, and/or length.
+Exclusively bottle-fed infants often display greater skill with an artificial nipple that was most recently learned, and often refuse a novel artificial nipple that is different in shape/contour, length, width, and/or texture.
 When babies have learned to breastfeed as well as bottle-feed, parents often report that their infant will only accept a certain style of bottle nipple.
 When babies and children are given pacifiers (soothers), there are often observable displays of refusal for a different style of pacifier, as well as displays of acceptance for a previously learned style of pacifier.